broadinstitute/datarepo-helm/README.md

-Here we bumped the top level umbrella and the underlying datarepo-api chart version from steps 1-2 The umbrella chart requires `chart.lock` be updated for the action to sucessfully run so run `Helm package charts/datarepo --destination .deploy -u` This shold edit the checksums in the `chart.lock` file
+Here we bumped the top level umbrella and the underlying datarepo-api chart version from steps 1-2 The umbrella chart requires `chart.lock` be updated for the action to sucessfully run so run `Helm package charts/datarepo --destination .deploy -u` This should edit the checksums in the `chart.lock` file

 git add .
 `datarepo/chart.lock`